godot-d/godot-d/README.md

-[DUB](https://code.dlang.org/getting_started) has various ways of using your modified local Godot-D package, or you can simply include the contents of `src` in your own project instead of a DUB dependency.
+[DUB](https://code.dlang.org/getting_started) has various ways of using your modified local Godot-D package, or you can simply include the contents of `src` and `classes` in your own project instead of a DUB dependency.

 License
 -------